APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [SafeGraph](https://www.safegraph.com/) -  Points of interest (POI) provider using mobile trace data to provide visitor insights data for commercial places in the United States.

 - [StreetLight Data](https://www.streetlightdata.com/) - Provides data using smartphones as sensors to measure vehicles, bikes, and pedestrians across North America.
 Carry out your mission on time and under budget, with 24/7 access to counts, O-D, and other metrics you need.

+## Planning Data Specifications
+A collection of urban planning related data specifications and standards for use as part of programs & projects.

 ---

 ### Transportation